AlissonVisa/SimpleScaffolding/README.md

   "base_package":"uk.co.froot.example",
   "read": true,
   "only_with_entity_directives": true,
-  "entities": ["Customer"],
+  "entities": ["AdminUser"],
   "user_token_map": {"PORT": "1000"}
 }
 ```

 All code from `base_package` and below will be recursively examined and templates built.
 These will be stored under
 `src/test/resources/scaffolding/default`.
-If a class including the name of one of the entities (`Customer`) is discovered
+If a class including the name of one of the entities (`AdminUser`) is discovered
-like `MongoCustomerReadService.java` for example, then it will be treated as an entity template.
+like `MongoAdminUserReadService.java` for example, then it will be treated as an entity template.

 Any class that does not include the name of one of the entities will be just a standard file that gets included everywhere
 (like `DateUtils` if you can't have a common support JAR for some reason).
 You can filter these files using the
 `only_with_entity_directives=true` configuration.
-If set then only files associated with `Customer` will be made into
+If set then only files associated with `AdminUser` will be made into
 templates.

 You then delete any that are not useful and edit those that remain to meet your requirements.
 The idea is to edit them